ETFs Minimise Tax liabilities from Capital Gains Distributions

 The dividend imputation system in Australia can represent an important advantage for investors over the dividend taxation schemes found in other countries because it largely eliminates the double taxation of corporate profits in Australia.
 If Australian corporate taxes have already been paid on profits used to fund dividends, those taxes need not be paid again at the personal level by investors.

 The corporate taxes paid are attributed, or imputed, to the Australian investor through tax credits called franking credits.
-These franking credits can be used to reduce an investor’s total tax liability.
+Franking credits can be used to reduce an investor’s total tax liability.
 For investors who are individuals or complying superannuation entities, any excess franking credits can also be refunded at the end of the year if the investor’s franking credits are greater than their tax liability.

 Let’s look at an example.
 ABC Corporation makes $1.00 per share in pre-tax profit during a given period and would like to pay it all out in the form of dividends.
 After paying the 30% corporate tax, ABC Corporation distributes $0.70 per share in fully franked dividends.
 To the Australian investor, this is equivalent to being paid an unfranked, “grossed up” dividend of $1.00 per share.
 The 30% corporate taxes already paid will accompany the dividend in the form of a $0.30 per share franking credit and act similar to an “IOU” from the tax office.